 I shudder at the memory, but realise that we are three times further away from Europe as those two Americans.
 I suspect we are better connected to it than our American cousins are though.(I know, a generalization that I will probably be crucified for, but this lack of understanding, and tolerance btw, displayed by American tourists was repeated everywhere we went.
 Not all American tourists, but enough.)

 [An aside: Stephen Fry was hosting an episode of QI, an irreverent, funny, often outrageous comedy TV offering from Britain, with Clive Robertson as a guest.
 Fry asked the question, “Who are the most hated people in Europe?”
 Without any hesitation Robertson responded, to the extreme mirth of the audience, “American tourists!”
 After this exhibition above, is there any wonder why?
 The actual answer Fry was looking for was the Goths, as they took and wrecked everywhere they went, but left nothing but grief behind… mmm still sounds like Americans, doesn’t it!]

 There are a number of other things that stick in my mind, strong impressions, and not all of them good.

 One Canadian couple we met in Rome told us that Paris is a manicured garden, but Rome a tangled jungle.
-Not quite a fair comparison, and not really accurate.
+Not quite a fair comparison, and I’m not sure it is accurate.
 I found it easier to find my way around Rome than Paris.
-Paris was easy to get places, the Metro is a dream, but once there, easy to lose your way, whereas Rome was hard to get places, but easy to get around once there.
+Paris was easy to get places, the Metro is a dream, but once there, easy to lose your way.
+Rome was hard to get places, but easy to get around once there.
 To be fair to Paris, coming from the southern hemisphere into the northern hemisphere, messed my sense of direction up.
 I was a lot better by the time I got to Rome.